Map

 To color regions on your map, you must first add a GeoJSON file to your project.
 See Map Data for more information.

-When the project contains a GeoJSON file, the chloropleth will automatically be rendered, shading the regions based on an aggregate of the number of IDs (entries) in your data that fall within each geoJSON boundary.
+When the project contains a GeoJSON file, the choropleth will automatically be rendered, shading the regions based on an aggregate of the number of IDs (entries) in your data that fall within each geoJSON boundary.

 When GeoJSON regions are included in the data, the map menus will include a new lozenge called "Regions" with a few customisable options (including toggling the region features on/off).
 The calculation used for depth of colour can be changed, as well as which column is being aggregated.